lucashandekyn/lucashandekyn/README.md

 ## About me

-_I am a student at the university of Ghent_
+_I am a student at Ghent university_